Albaraazain/supabase_gen/README.md

 # Supabase Gen

-A Dart package that generates Flutter repositories and models from your Supabase database schema.
+A Dart package that generates Flutter repositories, models, and providers from your Supabase database schema.

 ## Features

-- Automatically generates Dart model classes from your database tables
+- 🔄 **Auto-generated models**: Create Dart models that match your Supabase tables with proper types
+- 🗄️ **Type-safe repositories**: Generate repositories for each table with CRUD methods
+- 🧩 **Riverpod integration**: Generate Riverpod providers for state management
-- Creates repository classes with methods for CRUD operations
+- 📝 **Relationship methods**: Automatically generate methods for related tables
-- Maintains relationships between tables
+- 🔍 **Schema introspection**: Directly connect to your Supabase database to read the schema
+- 🔧 **Customization options**: Configure class naming, output directories, and more
-- Type-safe code generation with smart handling of PostgreSQL types
+- 📊 **Type conversions**: Proper handling of PostgreSQL types, including arrays, JSON, and dates
-- Comprehensive numeric type conversion for all PostgreSQL numeric formats
-- Handles array types, JSON types, and binary data properly
-- Easy to configure and use
+- 🪵 **Comprehensive logging**: Built-in logging system for tracking operations and debugging

-## New in Version 1.2.0
+## New in Latest Version

+- **Comprehensive logging system**: Added a centralized logging system that integrates with repositories and providers
 - **Fixed the int/double type mismatch issue**: Safely handles PostgreSQL numeric/decimal/real types without runtime errors
 - **Improved type handling**: Added comprehensive support for all PostgreSQL data types
 - **Smart type conversion**: Automatically converts between similar types (int/double/string) safely
 - **Enhanced array handling**: Better support for array types with appropriate casting
+- **Repository relationship methods**: Methods to work with related tables in a type-safe way
+- **Enhanced remote schema introspection**: Added SQL functions for reliable column detection with remote Supabase instances

 ## UUID Primary Key Handling

-This package now properly handles UUID primary keys in PostgreSQL tables.
+This package properly handles UUID primary keys in PostgreSQL tables.
 When a primary key field is of type UUID:

 1. The field is generated as nullable (`String?`) in the model class
 2. The field is optional in the constructor (not marked as `required`)